 But it’s not true!
 Well, not entirely.
 It’s complicated.

 I was startled to read recently that “Nothing Compares 2 U” was actually first performed by The Family, a funk band managed and produced by Prince.
 He wrote all of their music, including “Nothing Compares 2 U.” But he didn’t record the initial version of the song.
-He released a duet version with Rosie Gaines in 1993 and a solo version in 2000, both after O’Connor’s 1990 smash.
+He released a duet version with Rosie Gaines in 1993 and a live solo version in 2000, both after O’Connor’s 1990 smash.